tonipohl/M365DevBootcamp-Vienna/README.md

 - Install the Teams "App Studio" app.
 - more to come...

 Thanks for your interest.
-Follow the speakers in their GitHub repository and on Twitter for the latest news.
+Follow the speakers and their GitHub repositories and on Twitter for the latest news.
 Happy developing!